random-robbie/spoofssid-docker/README.md

 ⋅⋅1.
 Work out how to automatically find the Wifi device and only assign the Wifi adapter, not the whole host.

 ⋅⋅2.
-See if its possible to make an alpine image so i can shirnk the general image down.
+See if its possible to make an alpine image so i can shrink the general image down.